luapower/luapower-all/tr.md

   * `paragraph_spacing`: paragraph spacing for this line.
   * `x`: line's ualigned x-offset (0).
   * `y`: line's y-offset relative to the first line's baseline.

+NOTE: The `lines` table _can_ contain zero lines, but only if the `segs` table has zero segments, which only happens when there are errors.

 ### `segs:align(x, y, [w], [h], [align_x], [align_y]) -> segs`